MITLibraries/cdps-dashboard/README.md

 # cdps-dashboard

 ## Developing
+As this dashboard relies on S3 Inventory data, authenticate with `Dev1` credentials before editing.

 The recommended approach for developing a Marimo notebook is to use the Marimo GUI editor:

 ```shell